I devote this section to the magical and mysterious items I might encounter in my studies.

 Unlike Arrows though, Magic Missiles will not increase in damage simply by travelling faster.
 They also apply an odd knockback effect that ignores the entity's mass or the projectile's speed.

 Like how I can manipulate dyes with Hexcasting, I can also manipulate pigments.
-I can even store multiple of them and have my Hexes randomly choose one to give me for example.
+I can even store multiple of them and have my Hexes randomly choose one to me.

 Pigment Purification (dye/entity → pigment)